brianz/blog/content/post/serverless-part-iii.md

   },
 ```

-These are simple key/value pairs which Serverless will send over to API Gateway when doing a
+These are simple key/value pairs which Serverless will send over to Lamda when doing a
 deployment.
 Here, the "values" are being referenced by some magic serverless variables with the
 `${thing}` syntax.
 What is actually populating the values?
 The answer lies in the `_meta`
 directory:

 ```
-brianz@bz-cconline(master=)$ ls -l
+brianz@gold(master=)$ ls -l
 total 40
 -rw-r--r--  1 brianz  staff   34 Jun  2 15:22 s-variables-common.json
 -rw-r--r--  1 brianz  staff  220 Jun  2 15:22 s-variables-dev-uswest2.json